 The grand opening of the San Diego plant on October 20, 1935 with the XP3Y-1 on display.
 The city of San Diego rolled out the welcome mat for Fleet and his company with 30,000 residents flocking to the airport for the ceremony.

-With the outbreak of World War II, the aircraft industry became the largest single industry in American.
+With the outbreak of World War II, the aircraft industry became the largest single industry in America.
 The enormous aircraft production contracts required a tremendous mobilization of machine tools, labor and production engineering.
 In San Diego alone, Consolidated produced 6,726 of the 18,482 total B-24s built for the war.

 Prototype of the 1st B-24

 The first B-24, named "Grand Pappy", spent nearly its entire career at Consolidated in San Diego where it was used as a flying test bed for many projects.
 In late1944 it was converted to a VIP transport in which guise it served until being retired at the end of the war.
 It is seen here at the San Diego factory with a group of company test pilots in 1944.